-Before attending this course, Level 1: Golden rule: Acquisition of postural control in infants has to be completed.
+Before attending this course, Level 1: Golden Rule: Early Postural Control Acquisition has to be completed.

 In this webinar, Ms. Cusick discusses the biomechanical and somatosensory aspects of the developing infant’s progress after stabilizing the body center of mass in prone and supine positions.
 In this next phase of early movement acquisition, lying leads to rolling and body weight is displaced in the frontal plane and elevated off the surface into quadruped position.
 The instructor’s golden rule is applied in suggested biomechanical and somatosensory strategies for remediating deficits